brad-x/vserv/README.md

 The idea here is to automate the spinning up or tearing down of VMware Fusion VMs.

-This script is forked from [chilcote/vserv](https://github.com/chilcote/vserv) and was inspired by the author in conversations wtih [Gilbert Wilson](https://twitter.com/boyonwheels) at our nascent Seattle [MacHackNight meetup](https://groups.google.com/forum/#!searchin/macenterprise/ctdawe$20red$20door/macenterprise/T2L2j8SnNWc/eUcghNez5sMJ), and is built upon the superior ideas illustrated [here](https://github.com/boyonwheels/vmrun.wrapper).
+This script is forked from [chilcote/vserv](https://github.com/chilcote/vserv) and was inspired by the author in conversations wtih [Gilbert Wilson](https://twitter.com/boyonwheels) at Seattle [MacHackNight meetup](https://groups.google.com/forum/#!searchin/macenterprise/ctdawe$20red$20door/macenterprise/T2L2j8SnNWc/eUcghNez5sMJ), and is built upon the superior ideas illustrated [here](https://github.com/boyonwheels/vmrun.wrapper).

 Requirements
 ------------